Breathing Exercises

 Source: Balban et al., 2023; Stanford University

-Breathing Techniques & Their Benefits
+Breathing Techniques and Their Benefits

 Cyclic Sighing

-• Encourages a full-body sense of calm and balance
+• Encourages full-body balance and relaxation

 Resonant Breathing

-• Reduces stress and enhances emotional stability
+• Reduces stress and improves emotional stability

-• Improves cardiovascular and emotional regulation
+• Supports cardiovascular and emotional regulation

-4-7-8 Breathing
+Four-Seven-Eight Breathing

 Box Breathing

-• Stabilizes breathing and anchors the mind
+• Stabilizes breathing and anchors attention

-• Improves focus and control under pressure
+• Builds resilience under pressure

 Source: Balban et al., 2023; Stanford University

-How it Works
+How It Works

 Research Evidence